dawitgetahun055/Social-links-profile/README.md

 ### What I learned

-1. In this project I was able to notice the  difference between the '<html>' tag and the '<body>' tag.
+1. In this project I was able to notice the  difference between the `<html>` tag and the `<body>` tag.

-The '<html>' element is the root element of an HTML document encompassing the entire content and structure of a webpage.
+The `<html>` element is the root element of an HTML document encompassing the entire content and structure of a webpage.

-The '<body>' element contains the content of the HTML document that is displayed.
+The `<body>` element contains the content of the HTML document that is displayed.

 2. I also learned when to use paddings and when to actually use margins.